-Team Review Options
+Team Library Options

-Option Description Make Report a Team Review Resource You can save any current report as a resource for a Category, Topic or Post in the Team Review to share and review at any time, as it is saved with the model.
+Option Description Make Report You can save any current report as a a Team resource for a Category, Topic or Post in

+Library Resource the Team Library to share and review at any time, as it is saved with the model.
 The report can also be compared with future runs.
-To begin this process, on the 'Team Review context menu select the menu option 'Share Resource Add Active Profiler Report'.
+To begin this process, on the 'Team Library context menu select the menu option 'Share Resource Add Active Profiler Report'.